Mellanox/libvma/README.txt

 Use a value of 0 for un-limiting the number of TCP SYN packets that can be handled.
 Value range is 0 to 100000.
 Default value is 0 (no limit)

-VMA_IPERF
-Support iperf server default test which is multithreaded.
-In you run the iperf server with the additional flag -U and you feel that the VMA can do better, you can disable this function (VMA_IPERF=0) Default value is 1 (Enabled)

 VMA Monitoring & Performance Counters